Best Snowshoes TechnoBuffalo 2021

 I love that the Sawtooths not only come with spring-loaded ratchet bindings but also have a heel strap and boot grip that secures your boot in place.
 There's no slipping or sliding around while shoeing!
-My only gripe is the lack of carrying case.
+My only gripe is the lack of a carrying case.
 It would be nice to have a bag with backpack straps to tote these about more efficiently — a minor complaint about an otherwise excellent set of snowshoes.
 You can certainly rig up your snowshoes to your pack with a set of the best bungee cords.

 - Bindings are easy to adjust

 - Grippy crampons

 - Excellent up and down hills

 - No carry bag